sjmulder/align/README.md

 **align** **-C**|**c**|**R**|**r** [**-w** *width*]

-Copies a file from standard input to standard output, indented with spaces to be horizontally centered in the terminal.

 Copies a file from standard input to standard output, indented with spaces to be centered or right-align, depending on the chosen mode:

  - **-C**: Center as a block